 Using income corrected with an equivalence scale based on tax information (0.01)

 We do not mean these figures as a “hard” estimate of true differences, in a sense that they could be used to adjust given estimations.
 The reported differences are strongly related to a given population.
 E.g. the difference between the tax unit and the household distribution is strongly affected by the actual overlap of the two concepts.
 Nonetheless, the ranking gives us an overview on what potentially is influential and what not.
-Following the ranking, the issue of non-taxed is the most central problem when working with tax data.
-The results in the empirical section show that fiscal adjustments influence the share of non-taxed and this again has an impact on the assessment of inequality.
+Following the ranking, the issue of non-taxed is the most important problem when working with tax data.
+The results in the empirical section show that fiscal adjustments influence the share of non-taxed and this again has a strong impact on the assessment of inequality.
 Furthermore, information on non-taxed is only available after 1995/1996 leaving the researcher with only information on taxed.
 Then again there are periods before 1943/1944 where the subpopulation of taxed represent sometimes only a small fraction of Swiss population as the estimations of Dell et al (2007) suggests.
 The second point in our list refers to coverage issues.
 Our analysis showed that the distributions of tax and survey data differ substantially, albeit both cover Swiss population in theory.
-We argue that this difference stems from an upper middle class bias in the survey data which results in underestimation of inequality.
-Another central difference of tax data is that statistical units are fiscal and not real households.
-This is crucial in the case of cohabitation without marriage, which is present in tax data as two single tax units and leads to an overestimation of inequality and certainly to a bias in the inequality trend as the „single-to-married-ratio“ varies in most western countries over time (trend towards more singles).
+We showed that this difference stems from an upper middle class bias in the survey data which results in underestimation of inequality.
+Another important difference of tax data is that statistical units are fiscal and not real households.
+This is evident in the case of cohabitation without marriage, which is represented in tax data as two single tax units and leads to an overestimation of inequality and certainly to a bias in the inequality trend as the „single-to-married-ratio“ varies in most western countries over time (trend towards more singles).
 The 4th place in the ranking goes to income definitions within tax data.
 Compared to other issues this seems to be a minor point, but we have to keep in mind that aggregated tax data do not allow to construct disposable incomes, especially the missing possibility to account for federal and communal taxes carries weight.
 Hence, the redistributional effect of taxes cannot be depicted, which leads summa summarum to an overestimation of inequality based on taxable income.
 Compared to the other issues, the influence of special tax subjects and the implementation of the equivalence concept tailored to tax data are rather minor issues, albeit we showed that the inclusion of special cases is necessary to catch the effect of a special socio-political developments like the recent immigration of rich individuals in Switzerland, who get tax privileges by getting taxed according to expenses.

-Measurement issues are especially crucial, as the performed tests cannot be included in the ranking because other measures than the Gini coefficients were used and comparability in the sense of the ranking therefore is not suitable.
-Nonetheless, the performed test showed that the judgment of inequality is somehow tied to the chosen measurement coefficient and analyses are most fruitful when different measures and approaches are used.
+A special part in the discussion is dedicated to inequality measures, as the performed tests cannot be included in the ranking because other measures than the Gini coefficients were used and comparability in the sense of the ranking therefore is not suitable.
+Nonetheless, the performed test showed that all relevant statistical techniques can be applied to aggregated tax statistics.
+Furthermore we showed that the judgment of inequality is somehow tied to the chosen measurement coefficient and analyses are most fruitful when different measures and approaches are used.
 We think trend analysis is best done by combining several one population measures for a first analysis of time patterns, which then is enriched with a second analysis using relative distribution methods for specific time points to unravel complete distributional differences.